 3. In bucket details page, you have to click on the Upload files button and select relevant files from your system.

 4. Once the upload is completed, the file will be listed in the bucket as follows :

-You can use web console UI or command line tool called bq to load data to BigQuery table.
+You can use web console UI or a command-line tool called bq to load data to the BigQuery table.
 First, let’s look into how to achieve this using the web console:

-- Go to BigQuery console from the left side panel.
+- Go to the BigQuery console from the left side panel.

-- Now click on the created datasets in the left side.
+Now click on the created datasets on the left side.
 Then create table option will appear below Query editor.

 As shown in the screenshot, there are options to specify schema or auto-detect.
 There are many more options available.
 Feel free to chose them as per your need.